Diffractive semi-hard production of a $J/\psi$ or a $\Upsilon$ from single-parton fragmentation plus a jet in hybrid factorization: Hors d' uvre

 With the aim of hunting for the aforementioned stabilizing effects in semi-hard emissions of heavy-quarkonium states, in this article we investigate the high-energy behavior of the inclusive hadroproduction of a $\JPsi$ or a $\Yps$ accompanied by a light-quark jet at the LHC.
+The two detected objects are widely separated in rapidity.
+We remark that only the \emph{direct} $\JPsi$ and $\Yps$ production components are considered in our study.
 Both the meson and the jet feature large transverse momenta, and they are well separated in rapidity.
-Kinematic typical of current LHC analyses feature moderate values of partons' longitudinal-momentum fractions.
-This justify a description in terms of collinear PDFs.
-From a purely collinear-factorization viewpoint, the large observed transverse momenta makes valid using a variable-flavor number-scheme (VFNS) approach\tcite{Mele:1990cw,Cacciari:1993mq}, in which the cross section for the production of a light parton is constructed and then convoluted with a FF that describes the transition from light quarks to heavy bound states ($\JPsi$ or $\Yps$ in our case).
+Kinematic typical of current LHC analyses feature moderate values of partons' longitudinal-momentum fractions.\footnote{Although partons' longitudinal-momentum fractions can go down to around $10^{-4}$ for quarkonium and $10^{-5}$ for jet emissions, due to kinematics, numerical tests have shown that typical values giving the major contribution to cross sections rage from $10^{-3}$ to $0.5$, namely where both small-$x$ and large-$x$ effects are not relevant.} This justify a description in terms of collinear PDFs.
+From a purely collinear-factorization viewpoint, the large required transverse momenta makes valid using a variable-flavor number-scheme (VFNS) approach\tcite{Mele:1990cw,Cacciari:1993mq}, in which the cross section for the production of a light parton is constructed and then convoluted with a FF that describes the transition from light quarks to heavy bound states ($\JPsi$ or $\Yps$ in our case).
 Then, making use of NRQCD, the quarkonium FF is constructed as a product between short-distance coefficient functions, which encode the resummation of DGLAP-type logarithms, and the corresponding LDMEs.
-We will employ a recent NLO determination $\JPsi$ and $\Yps$ FFs\tcite{Zheng:2019dfk}.
-From a high-energy perspective, large rapidity intervals in the final state lead to non-negligible exchanges of transverse momenta in the $t$-channel which call for a $p_T$-factorization procedure, naturally afforded by the BFKL resummation within NLA accuracy.
+We will employ a recent NLO determination for heavy-quark to $\JPsi$ and $\Yps$ FFs\tcite{Zheng:2019dfk}, together with the corresponding gluon to $\JPsi$ and $\Yps$ functions\tcite{Braaten:1993rw}.
+From a high-energy perspective, large rapidity intervals in the final state lead to non-negligible exchanges of transverse momenta in the $t$-channel which call for a $p_T$-factorization procedure, naturally provided by the BFKL resummation within NLA accuracy.
 Combining all these ingredient makes a full NLO treatment feasible.
 Our hybrid high-energy and collinear factorization, already set as the reference formalism for the description of inclusive two-particle semi-hard emissions, is thus enriched with a new element, the NRQCD, which provides us with a useful model for quarkonium fragmentation.
+Another formalism, close in spirit with our hybrid factorization and suited for single forward detections, was proposed in Refs.\tcite{Deak:2009xt,vanHameren:2022mtk}.